 Sony RX100 IV versus Sony RX100 V

-The Sony Cyber-shot DSC-RX100 IV and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in June 2015 and October 2016.
+The Sony Cyber-shot DSC-RX100 IV and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in June 2015 and October 2016.
 Both the RX100 IV and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

 In this particular case, the Sony RX100 IV and the Sony RX100 V have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 V is slightly heavier (0 percent) than the RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the RX100 V are weather-sealed.